biubiu3/TDND-dataset/README.md

 # TDND-dataset
 Publish TDND dataset

-This is a small manually selected data for display.
+This is a small manually selected data for preview.
 The official complete datasets will be released later.

 Google Drive: